RonaldElzen/apollo-graphql-react-workshop/README.md

 - Create a query which only returns movies from a given genre
 - Make the selector in the front-end functional

+### Movies genre filter query
+The genre filter is worked out in this project
+If you did the workshop assignments well in the previous project, you should have a comparable project.